Psathyrostachys juncea: Seedling vigor

 Though Psathyrostachys juncea can survive in harsh conditions, it is a hard species to initially plant, because the seeds must be in the correct conditions in order to begin germination.
 Psathyrostachys juncea has low seedling vigor, which affects the success of germination.
 But once P. juncea has begun germination, it can tolerate most harsh weather conditions.
 In recent years, scientists have explored possible solutions to improving seedling vigor.
 One possible technique to increasing seedling vigor is increasing ploidy.
-In nature, P. juncea are diploids, however, tetraploid germplasm have been show to increase seed size and seedling vigor in P. juncea.
+In nature, P. juncea are diploids, however, tetraploid germplasm have been shown to increase seed size and seedling vigor in P. juncea.
 Regeneration of this species has been successful, meaning that scientists can more easily select for specific traits and manipulate P. juncea at the cellular level.
 Thus, humans can easily induce tetraploidy in P. juncea.
 As a result, breeding programs have begun to grow tetraploid cultivars so as to increase the success of P. juncea germination.
 There is a small change in tissue quality and nutrition content with different ploidy levels, but nothing significant.
 Therefore, increasing tetraploid cultivars is a possible avenue for improving seed quality.
 Path analysis has been conducted to examine what exactly effects seed yield.
 Fertile, strong stems (tillers), the number of flowers (florets) per flower cluster (spikelet), and seed weight all showed positive relationships with seed yield.
 That is, P. juncea with more stems/tillers, more flowers, and/or heavier seeds have improved seed yield.
 However, the number of flower clusters (spikelet) per stem and number of seeds per flower cluster were negatively correlated with seed yield.
 Thus, having more flowers on a cluster, not more seeds per cluster, increasing seed yield.
 This information can be used to improve breeding programs for P. juncea.
 In addition, water stress also improves leaf and inflorescence tissue quality, while nitrogen rich fertilizer improves leaf, stem, and inflorescence tissue quality.
 Increased tissue quality is related to improvements in total yield.